Getmybuzzup: Tell us a little about yourself?

 Getmybuzzup: Will you be collaborating with any other artists in the future?

-Getmybuzzup: Do you think your music is mostly enjoyed more for the beats or for the lyrical flow and content?
+Getmybuzzup: Do you think your music is mostly enjoyed more for the beats or for the musical flow and content?

 Getmybuzzup: What area do you need to improve on in regards to your career?
 (Example: Better production, Delivery, Stage presence, etc..)